abarla2010/ImageProcessing/README.md

-# ImageProcessing1
+# ImageProcessing
-Image Processing done in Matlab
+Image Processing done in Matlab and C language.
+This folder contains the source code only and no applications.